Home » Crafts » Cute Washi Tape Basket

 washi tape on a pink basket to hold diapers MyRepurposedLife

-Everyone needs a cute little basket on a dresser to hold diapers for an easy grab!
-Here, it's staged on a gray dresser makeover I did a while back.
+Everyone needs a cute little basket on a dresser to quickly grab diapers!
+It’s staged on a gray dresser makeover I did a while back.

 I’d love for you to Save & Share this cute washi tape basket on Pinterest!